Prepayments and Pay Upon Invoice

 Communication with the Customer

-Since Prepayment processing is async, make sure Notification service is available and integrated.
+Since Prepayment and Pay Upon Invoice processing is async, make sure Notification service is available and integrated.

 SmartPay's notification system ensures customers are informed about their prepayment activity, including: